.

 Football

-Ferro at the present time plays in the second division, they have a history of success winning the following titles:
+Ferro at the present time plays in the second division, they have a history of success winning having won the Argentine Primera on two occasions and the 2nd division on 5 occasions.

 In 1907 they joined the amateur second division, and in 1912 the won promotion to the first division after beating Racing Club de Avellaneda in the final.
 In 1947 the club was relegated to second division, only to come back to first division 2 years later.